blacktwin/JBOPS/killstream/limiterr_readme.md

 Arguments:
 ```
---jbop plays --username {username} --sessionId {session_id} --limit plays=3 --killMessage You have met your limit of 3 play sessions.
+--jbop plays --username {username} --sessionId {session_id} --limit plays=3 --killMessage 'You have met your limit of 3 play sessions.'
 ```